 Erle Cox

-Erle Cox (1873-1950) was an author who wrote for The Lone Hand, The Bulletin, The Argus, and The Age.
-He wrote several short stories, as well as three novels.
+Erle Cox (1873-1950) was an author and poet.
+He wrote for The Lone Hand, The Bulletin, The Argus, and The Age.
+He produced three novels, as well as several short stories.
 The most successful of his books was Out of the Silence (1925), which was originally published in serial form in 1919.

 C. J. Dennis

 Clarence Michael James Dennis (1876-1938), known as C. J. Dennis, was an author, poet, and journalist.
-He wrote twelve books and booklets of poetry.
-He was well-known for including the common language of the Australian people in his poetry, using slang and abbreviated words to a great extent, in the style that was used by the working people of the time.
-C. J. Dennis is best known for his popular book The Songs of a Sentimental Bloke.
+He wrote twelve books of poetry.
+He was well-known for using the common language of the Australian people in his poetry, incorporating slang and abbreviated words in the style that was used by the working people of the time.
+C. J. Dennis is best known for his popular book of poetry, The Songs of a Sentimental Bloke (1915).

 Mary Hannay Foott

 Mary Hannay Foott (1846-1918) was an author, editor, poet, and teacher.
-Her early works were written under her maiden surname, Black.
-Her most well-known work is the poem “Where the Pelican Builds”.
+Her early works were written under her maiden name, Mary Hannay Black.
+Her most well-known work is the poem “Where the Pelican Builds” (1881).

 Joseph Furphy